August 1, 2007

 Coach advises nail tech that to serve her primary customers, she'll have to change her hours to accommodate them.

-Keywords: business makeovers customer service retailing salon coaching service hours
+Keywords: Business customer service retailing salon coaching service hours

 March 1, 2005